jtgasper3/jtgasper3.github.io/about.md

 - Developed a Google Groups provisioner for Internet2 Grouper.
 - Developed a 2 day training course on Docker, Docker Swarm, and Jenkins
 - Office 365 integration directly with the Shibboleth IdP.
-- Office 365 ingration with ADFS and ADFS integrated with Shibboleth IdP.
+- Office 365 integration with ADFS and ADFS integrated with Shibboleth IdP.

 ### Eastern Washington University (November 2000-December 2013)